Destinations Greece The Cyclades Mykonos

 Must orderblack cod miso + the omakase

-Nobu Matsuhisa's Mykonos outpost at the Belvedere Hotel — open since 2003, the first open-air Nobu in the world and the longest-held fine-dining address on the island.
-The Nobu greatest hits (black cod miso, yellowtail jalapeño, rock shrimp tempura) on a candlelit garden terrace overlooking Chora.
-Reserve a month ahead in August; the sunset slot is the move.
+Nobu Matsuhisa's Mykonos outpost at the Belvedere Hotel, open since 2003, the first open-air Nobu in the world and the longest-held fine-dining address on the island.
+The Nobu greatest hits (black cod miso, yellowtail jalapeño, rock shrimp tempura) on a candlelit garden terrace over Chora.
+Reserve a month ahead in August, and ask for the sunset slot.

 Since 2003Belvedere HotelReserve a month ahead

-InsiderThe sunset slot fills first — reserve a month out for August and ask for a terrace table facing Chora, not the pool side.
+InsiderThe sunset slot fills first, so reserve a month out for August and ask for a terrace table facing Chora rather than the pool.
 The black cod and rock shrimp tempura are the non-negotiables; let the omakase handle the rest.

 Beefbar Mykonos at Bill & Coo The Coast